 The Dissident Blog is published by Swedish PEN and provides opportunities for writers and bloggers from around the world to speak out on global issues, without censorship of their voices or policing of their thoughts.

-The latest edition which is #25 focuses on freedom of expression in Hungary.
+The latest edition which is #26 focuses on Arabic literature.

 Why do we need the Dissident Blog?